tnc-ny-science/NYC_StateOfUrbanForest_Docs/README.md

 the mashup based on the borough, block, and lot number (BBL).
 Similarly, we identified hospitals (for analysis in Chapter 4) in NYC based on the Facilities Database, where FacDB.FACTYPE was coded as "Hospital" again, joining the data to the mashup based on the BBL.
-Supporting code for this is available in [FILL IN EQUITY ANALYSIS CODE]

 #### Select Special Purpose Districts